 Payback timeline and utility-bill offset

 The payback math is much more favourable in high-electricity-cost states (California, Hawaii, Massachusetts, New York, Connecticut) where retail rates run $0.25 to $0.45 per kWh.
-At $0.35 per kWh the same 10 kW system generates $4,900 to $5,600 in annual savings, and the payback timeline shrinks to 7 to 10 years.
-The math is much less favourable in low-rate states (parts of the South, parts of the Pacific Northwest) where retail rates run $0.10 to $0.13 per kWh; payback can extend to 20+ years and in some cases never reach breakeven before the system reaches end of life.
+At $0.35 per kWh the same 10 kW system generates $4,900 to $5,600 in annual savings, and payback against the full $30,000 system cost shrinks to roughly 6 to 9 years.
+The math is much less favourable in low-rate states (parts of the South, parts of the Pacific Northwest) where retail rates run $0.10 to $0.13 per kWh; payback can extend well beyond 20 years and in some cases never reach breakeven before the system reaches end of life.

 Frequently asked questions